zeldaret/mm/tools/ZAPD/docs/zapd_extraction_xml_reference.md

 - Attributes:

   - `Name`: Required.
 The name of the file in `baserom/` which will be extracted.
+  - `OutName`: Optional.
+The output name of the generated C source file.
+Defaults to the value passed to `Name`.
   - `Segment`: Required.
 This is the segment number of the current file.
 Expects a decimal number, usually 6 if it is an object, or 128 for overlays (It's kinda a whacky hack to get around of the `0x80` addresses).
   - `BaseAddress`: Optional.
 RAM address of the file.
 Expects a hex number (with `0x` prefix).
 Default value: `0`.
   - `RangeStart`: Optional.
 File offset where the extraction will begin.
 Hex.
 Default value: `0x000000000`.